 - Four-Quadrant Gate Systems - $300,000 to $500,000

 - Basic Active Warning System* - $185,000 to $400,000

 (*Includes Flashing Lights and Gates, Constant Warning Time, Power Out Indicator and Cabin.)

 - Annual Maintenance - $4,000 to $10,000

 Notices of Intent, Notices of Establishment or other general communication related to quiet zones should be sent to:

 Union Pacific Railroad

 Attn: Quiet Zone Establishment

 Omaha, NE 68179-0910

-Requests for diagnostic assistance should be directed to Union Pacific’s Industry and Public Projects group.
+Requests for diagnostic assistance should be directed to the appropriate Industry and Public Projects state contact.